stewartsmith/drizzle/docs/mysql_differences.rst

  * User Defined Functions (UDFs) now follow the same API as within the server instead of a different C API.
-This means that UDFs are on the exact same level as builtin functions.
+This means that UDFs are on the exact same level as built-in functions.
  * Storage Engine API has had some parts extensively reworked, especially around transactions and DDL.
  * Logging is now pluggable